 These are just a preview of a few of the many neighborhoods the Austin, Texas area has to offer.
 When moving to Austin, if you need more help choosing which neighborhood is right for you, check out our article How to Pick the Right Austin Neighborhood for You, or complete the form at the bottom of the page to collaborate with one of our local Austin Realtors.

 Dining in Austin

 Austin is known for its amazing food scene!
 The city lies at the crossroads of Tex-Mex and Texas’ famous smoked barbecue.
 But that is just the tip of the iceberg as Austin has an eclectic and lively food scene delivering delicious eats every day.
 The eateries range from fine dining to food trucks and pretty much everything in between.
-Austin has an excellent variety amazing restaurants and it welcomes new restaurants to the scene on an almost daily basis.
+Austin has an excellent variety of amazing restaurants and it welcomes new restaurants to the scene on an almost daily basis.
 There seems to be no end to the great restaurants the city has to offer.

 Fun things to do in Austin